Project-Books/book-project/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 - Be sure to read the contributing guidelines first!
-- Discuss your implemenation approach with us before we assign you to it
+- Discuss your implementation approach with us before we assign you to it
 - Branch from `main` and set `main` as the destination branch in your pull request